 Taylor, K.C, R.B.
 Alley, G.A.
 Doyle, P.M.
 Grootes, P.A.
 Mayewski, G.W.
 Lamorey, J.W.C.
 White, and L.K.
 Barlow (1993) The ‘flickering switch’ of late Pleistocene climate change.
 Nature, 361, 432-436.

-[i] A standing wave is the phenomenon resulting from the simultaneous propagation in different directions of several waves of the same frequency.
+A standing wave is the phenomenon resulting from the simultaneous propagation in different directions of several waves of the same frequency.
 In a standing wave nodes remain fixed, alternating with antinodes.
 A quasi-stationary wave acts as a standing wave but the antinodes and nodes may overlap.

-[iii] Geostrophic currents are derived from measurements of wind, temperature and satellite altimetry.
-The calculation uses a quasi-stationary geostrophic model while incorporating an ageostrophic component resulting from wind stress.
+Geostrophic currents are derived from measurements of wind, temperature and satellite altimetry.
+The calculation uses a quasi-stationary geostrophic model while incorporating a wind-driven component resulting from wind stress.
 Geostrophic current thus obtained is averaged over the first 30 meters of the ocean.